simolus3/drift/docs/pages/docs/Platforms/encryption.md

 When using drift on a background database, you need to call `setupSqlCipher` on the background isolate as well.
 With `NativeDatabase.createInBackground`, which are using isolates internally, you can use the `setupIsolate` callback to do this - the examples on this page use this as well.
+Since `applyWorkaroundToOpenSqlCipherOnOldAndroidVersions()` invokes a platform channel, one needs to install a `BackgroundIsolateBinaryMessenger` on the isolate as well.

-On iOS and macOS, no additional setup is necessary - simply depend on `sqlcipher_flutter_libs`.
+On iOS, macOS and Windows, no additional setup is necessary - simply depend on `sqlcipher_flutter_libs`.

-On Windows and Linux, you currently have to include a version of SQLCipher manually when you distribute your app.
-For more information on this, you can use the documentation [here]({{ '../Platforms/index.md#bundling-sqlite-with-your-app' | pageUrl }}).
-Instead of including `sqlite3.dll` or `libsqlite3.so`, you'd include the respective versions of SQLCipher.
+For Linux builds, note that OpenSSL is linked statically by default.
+If you want to compile your app to use a dynamically-linked distribution of OpenSSL, see [this](https://github.com/simolus3/sqlite3.dart/issues/186#issuecomment-1742110933) issue comment.

 ### Using